-By George Sanger, Regional Director, Pulsant
+By Chris Shields, Regional Sales Director, Pulsant

 The key moving forward is self-awareness and being prepared, so that when the landscape changes and new laws and codes of conduct are developed, you are well placed to meet those requirements and not fall behind.